How do I grade an assignment submission in the Teacher app on my Android device?

-In the grade field , enter the grade for the submission according to your grading standard (i.e. points, GPA).
+In the grade field , enter the grade for the submission according to your grading standard (i.e. points).

-If you want to excuse the student from the assignment instead, tap the Excuse Student link .
+If you want to excuse the student from the assignment instead, tap the Excuse Student checkbox .
 Grades in excused assignments are not calculated in the student's total grade.